CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Proposed Framework: CMX

 Then, $DoLP$ and $AoLP$ are formally computed as:

-In our experiments, we further study with monochromatic and trichromatic polarization cues, coupled with RGB images in multi-modal RGB-P semantic segmentation.
+In our experiments, we further study monochromatic and trichromatic polarization cues, coupled with RGB images in multi-modal RGB-P semantic segmentation.
 For monochromatic representation used in previous works~\cite{xiang2021polarization,yan2021nlfnet}, we obtain it from monochromatic intensity measurements and convert it to $3$-channel input by copying the single-channel information.
 For trichromatic polarization representation in either $DoLP$ or $AoLP$, we compute separately for their respective RGB channels.

-\textbf{RGB-Event.} Event data provide multiple advantages such high dynamic range, high temporal resolution, and not being influenced by motion blur~\cite{alonso2019ev_segnet}, which are critical in dynamic scenes with a great amount of motion information such as road-driving environments~\cite{zhang2021issafe,zhang2021edcnet}.
-Due to the sparse nature of event data, the raw events require a pre-processing to obtain a representation to achieve multi-modal fusion.
-Events are typically converted into a tensor with the same spatial dimension as the corresponding RGB image.
-For example, a set of raw events in a time window $\Delta{T}{=}t_{N}{-}t_1$ is embedded into a voxel grid with spatial dimensions $H{\times}W$ and time bins $B$, where $t_1$ and $t_N$ are the start- and the end time stamp of the raw events.
-For example, event data in~\cite{gehrig2021eventscape_dataset} is directly converted to $B{=}3$.
-In this work, events are first embedded into a voxel grid with a higher time resolution, which we set the upscale size of the event bin as $6$.
-Then, every $6$ adjacent panels are superimposed to obtain a tensor with fine-grained event embedding.
-A comparison between the direct representation in~\cite{gehrig2021eventscape_dataset} and our event representation is visualized in Fig.~\ref{fig:event_pre}, in which our event representation is more fine-grained in each event panel.
+\textbf{RGB-Event.} Event data provide multiple advantages such as high dynamic range, high temporal resolution, and not being influenced by motion blur~\cite{alonso2019ev_segnet}, which are critical in dynamic scenes with motion information such as road-driving environments~\cite{zhang2021issafe,zhang2021edcnet}.
+To process event data, a set of raw events in a time window $\Delta{T}{=}t_{N}{-}t_1$ is embedded into a voxel grid with spatial dimensions $H{\times}W$ and time bins $B$, where $t_1$ and $t_N$ are the start- and the end time stamp.
+Unlike previous work~\cite{gehrig2021eventscape_dataset} converting event data to $B{=}3$, in this work, events are first embedded into a voxel grid with a higher time resolution, which we set the upscale size of the event bin as $6$.
+Then, every $6$ panels are superimposed to obtain a fine-grained event embedding.
+A comparison between the \textit{direct} representation~\cite{gehrig2021eventscape_dataset} and our event representation is shown in Fig.~\ref{fig:event_pre}, in which our representation is more fine-grained in each event panel.
 Apart from $B{=}3$, we further investigate different settings of event time bin $B{=}\{1,5,10,15,20,30\}$ in our method for reaching robust RGB-E semantic segmentation.

 \textbf{RGB-LiDAR.} LiDAR camera can provide reliable and accurate {spatial-depth} information on the physical world~\cite{zhuang2021pmf}.
 To make the representation of LiDAR data consistent with RGB images, we follow~\cite{zhuang2021pmf} to convert LiDAR data to a range-view image-like format.
 The Field-of-View (FoV) of the camera is $90^\circ$ and the image resolution is $H{\times}W{=}1408{\times}376$.
 The origin is $(u_0, v_0){=}(H/2, W/2)$.
 Then, the focal length $(f_x, f_y)$ can be calculated through:

 {Similar to~\cite{mohammadbagher2020real}, we project the LiDAR 3D points from the world coordinate to the 2D image coordinate by using: